Pablo Picasso: Neoclassicism and surrealism: 1919–1929

-The Great Depression to MoMA exhibition: 1930–1939
+The Great Depression, Guernica, and the MoMA exhibition: 1930–1939

 During the 1930s, the minotaur replaced the harlequin as a common motif in his work.
 His use of the minotaur came partly from his contact with the surrealists, who often used it as their symbol, and it appears in Picasso's Guernica.
 The minotaur and Picasso's mistress Marie-Thérèse Walter are heavily featured in his celebrated Vollard Suite of etchings.

 Arguably Picasso's most famous work is his depiction of the German bombing of Guernica during the Spanish Civil War – Guernica.
 This large canvas embodies for many the inhumanity, brutality and hopelessness of war.
 Asked to explain its symbolism, Picasso said, "It isn't up to the painter to define the symbols.
 Otherwise it would be better if he wrote them out in so many words!
 The public who look at the picture must interpret the symbols as they understand them."

-Guernica was exhibited in July 1937 at the Spanish Pavilion at the Paris International Exposition, and then became the centerpiece of an exhibition of 118 works by Picasso, Matisse, Braque and Henri Laurens that toured Scandinavia and England.
+Guernica was exhibited in July 1937 at the Spanish Pavilion at the Paris International Exposition, and then became the centrepiece of an exhibition of 118 works by Picasso, Matisse, Braque and Henri Laurens that toured Scandinavia and England.
 After the victory of Francisco Franco in Spain, the painting was sent to the United States to raise funds and support for Spanish refugees.
 Until 1981 it was entrusted to the Museum of Modern Art (MoMA) in New York City, as it was Picasso's expressed desire that the painting should not be delivered to Spain until liberty and democracy had been established in the country.